afry/energy-trading-simulator/README.md

         docker run imagename:latest

-Once the container has run, the logger information relating to the job can be accessed at a later time by identifying the containerID, and reviewing its logs
+Once the container has run, the logger information relating to the job can be accessed at a later time by identifying the containerID (see below for how to do this), and reviewing its logs

         docker logs containerID